 What is a lumpectomy?

 A lumpectomy (also called a partial mastectomy) is a breast cancer surgery that removes a tumor plus a normal margin of surrounding healthy breast tissue.
 Healthcare providers consider lumpectomy to be breast-conserving surgery because it leaves your natural breast intact, compared to a mastectomy, which is removal of the entire breast.
-Usually, following lumpectomy surgery, radiation to the beast tissue is recommend to help prevent cancer regrowth in the breast.
+Usually, following lumpectomy surgery, radiation to the breast tissue is recommend to help prevent cancer regrowth in the breast.

 Who needs a lumpectomy?